5 Signs Your Depression is Treatment-Resistant

 What is treatment-resistant depression?

-To be diagnosed with TRD, you must have been on 2 different antidepressants for at least 6 to 8 weeks each.
+To get a diagnosis, you must have taken 2 different antidepressants.
+You must have taken them for at least 6 to 8 weeks each.
 Typically, a psychiatrist diagnoses TRD.2,3

-There are several signs you may have TRD.
-If you have any of the following, contact your doctor so together you can find the right treatment that works.
+Look for these signs.
+If you have any of the following, contact your doctor.
+Together, you can find the right therapies.

 Symptoms that do not go away, even with treatment

-If you have been taking medicine for your depression for about a month but have not seen any improvement in symptoms, you might have TRD.
-Your healthcare provider may adjust your dosage, switch medicines, or try other therapies.1-3
+You may have been taking medicine for your depression for about a month.
+Have you seen any improvement in symptoms?
+If not, you might have resistant depression.
+Your healthcare provider may adjust your dosage.
+They might switch medicines or try other therapies.1-3

-In addition, if you have had your medicine dosage adjusted, switched medicines, or tried other therapies with still no changes to your depression symptoms, you also likely have TRD.1-3
+Perhaps you have already adjusted your dosage or switched medicines.
+If there are still no changes to your symptoms, you likely have TRD.1-3

 More severe symptoms

-With TRD, symptoms may be more severe.
+With resistant depression, symptoms may be more severe.
 These symptoms can include:2

 If you have thoughts of suicide, get help.
 Contact the Suicide and Crisis Lifeline by calling or texting 988.2